tachiyomiorg/website/src/forks/tachiyomi-j2k.md

 ---
 title: TachiyomiJ2K
-description: LongDesc
+description: New approach to the design of the base app along with several other enhancements

 layout: home
 pageClass: page-tachiyomij2k

 hero:
   name: TachiyomiJ2K
-  text: ShortDesc
+  text: Redesigned
-  tagline: LongDesc
+  tagline: New approach to the design of the base app along with several other enhancements
   image: /forks/forks_logo-j2k.png
   actions:
     - theme: brand